min2ha/ukwa-site/content/target/39807/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Stephen Hunt on Facebook (Independent candidate for Neath)

 Stephen Hunt is the Independent candidate for Neath at the 2016 National Assembly Election.